 The longer days enable our educators to deliver a program that is focused around the holistic needs of every child.

-The programs also include access to 6.5 hours + per day of Centrelink Child Care Subsidy, for eligible families.
+The Preschool programs also include access to 6.5 hours + per day of Centrelink Child Care Subsidy, for eligible families.
 Kindergarten students are not eligible for CCS.

 An enhanced Montessori program that ensures an innovative and deeply authentic experience for your child.